 When asked to define myself in terms of the work I do, I sometimes answer, “storyteller.”

 While in the MFA program at American Conservatory Theatre in San Francisco, I worked, as many young storytellers do, in restaurants.
 First as a dishwasher, then a busser, as a waiter, and finally as the manager of a couple of fine dining houses.
 I ran the front of house at LA Nicola in Los Angeles, and later Sedona Grill in Berkeley.
 Managing teams in those restaurants meant unifying the collective stories of a cast and crew into a shared story about community, nourishment, and service — and those dining rooms thrived and attracted visitors who appreciated and contributed to the stories as well.

 Back in the Bay Area in the mid 80s I landed at KFRC radio where I worked as a producer, as a writer, and as occasional on air reporter.
 As a reporter I provided color commentary and human interest for major events.
 I was the on-the-scene storyteller for the station's coverage of the Golden Gate Bridge 50th anniversary celebration.
 (Part of my job that weekend was to act as personal host to Tony Bennett, who joined us for our big Golden Gate Birthday Party.)
-Drawn by a desire to work more directly in graphic design and video production I took a role as creative services manager at Alta Bates Medical Center in Berkeley where I oversaw a major rebranding project and supervised a small design and video production team.
+Drawn by a desire to work more directly in graphic design and video production I took a role as a manager in the Corporate Development department at Alta Bates Medical Center in Berkeley where I oversaw a major rebranding project and supervised a small design and video production team.
 I got my hands dirty in both disciplines doing much of the design work and art direction for all of the hospital publications, producing a multimedia advertising campaign with our external agency, and shooting and editing in-house educational video programming.

-We lived in Illinois for a little more than seven years and during that time I also worked on various storytelling projects at Augustana College in Rock Island.
+Anna and I lived in Illinois for a little more than seven years and during that time I worked on various storytelling projects at Augustana College in Rock Island.
 I directed several plays, designed and built a couple of special purpose web properties to help students and prospective students reflect on their vocational journey.
 I chaperoned a couple of spring break trips to Ocean Springs Mississippi where students had the opportunity to serve as relief workers after hurricane Katrina.
 I felt myself being drawn to education, and saw that helping others learn to become storytellers was a way to expand the influence I hoped to have in the world.

 The cure for boredom is curiosity.
 There is no cure for curiosity. — Ellen Parr